Mohammed-Mohra/Transformer_Project_Lab/Readme.md

     My resutls looked something like this.
 I used MSELoss but your free to change in your code to any other loss function
     ![Result](MSELoss.png)

-Preprocess_the_data.py:  The first file you should run.
-Please change the directory to loop over Aristotle directory.
-The file will create Xdata_npy.npy and Ydata_npy.npy
-  Xdata_npy.npy: is the preprocessed text with sequence length = 50.
-The data will be imported in a numpy array so we need to change the type to tensor after importing

-  Ydata_npy.npy: is the preprocessed output text.
-The data will be imported in a numpy array so we need to change the type to tensor after importing

-Transformers from scratch.py: Please run this file after running "Preprocess_the_data.py".
-It trains the data after it has been preprocessed.